QuickWrite/tau/README.md

   ```

 > [!NOTE]
-> Whitespace is nearly irrellevant.
+> Whitespace is nearly irrelevant.
 This means that constructs like this would also be possible (but isn't recommended):
 > ```
 > A{1=0,RIGHT,A _=1,LEFT,B}
 > ```